KILTprotocol/docs/docs/sdk/1-workshop/03-attester/04-attestation.md

 You can copy the `Credential` object if you want to test with other `Verifiers` in the workshop :-)

-Your job as an `Attester` is done: you've successfully attested a claim, written the attestation hash onto the chain, and prepared the `Credential` object for the `Claimer`.
+Your job as an <span class="label-role attester">attester</span> is done: you've successfully attested a claim, written the attestation hash onto the chain, and prepared the `Credential` object for the `Claimer`.

 Let's move on to setup our `Verifier`!!